pixelnest/pixelnest.github.io/docs/bulletml-for-unity/about/index.md

   link: ../

 links:
-  summary: ../table-of-contents
+  summary: ../table-of-contents/
-  previous: ../package-and-license
+  previous: ../package-and-license/
-  next: ../dependencies
+  next: ../dependencies/

+redirect_from: /work/bulletml-for-unity/about/
 ---

 [BulletML](http://www.asahi-net.or.jp/~cs8k-cyu/bulletml/index_e.html), for _Bullet Markup Language_, is an XML format designed by Kenta Cho to create bullet patterns in "Shoot'Em Up" games.